Lies, fraud and scandal leave Trump exposed

 Can anything bring Trump down?
 The president’s lawyer has pleaded guilty to paying hush money to two women during the election campaign.
 He says Trump told him to do it.
 Is this the end?

-A courtroom in Manhattan and a courtroom in Virginia.
 Late on Tuesday afternoon, America was treated to an astonishing split-screen moment involving two important people in the Trump empire.

 In Virginia, President Donald Trump’s former campaign manager, Paul Manafort, was convicted of financial fraud.
 It was the first conviction in Robert Mueller’s special counsel investigation.
-He could spend the rest of his life in jail.

 But this news was nothing compared to what had happened in New York just minutes earlier.